WowT-sys/WinSysManipulator/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

----

-This README is structured to provide clear instructions, warnings, and context for your tool.
-It’s professional, informative, and ready for your GitHub repository!